 Collimator Starshot files must be a DICOM file and contain the "starshot" within the file name.
-All of the images should be from the same series (i.e. they should all have the same value for the Series Instance UID (tag 0020,000E).
 The recommended beam width is 4 mm or larger as determined by the resolution in the file, however the analysis will attempt to process beams as small as 1 mm.

 When imaging QA tests are added to templates an upload control will appear in the scheduled QA's data entry screen allowing the user to upload images for automated analysis.